cupnoodle/blog/_posts/2016-05-20-deploy-rails-passenger-rubyconf.markdown

 ## Introduction

 If you are a Ruby on Rails developer who can't afford a PaaS like Heroku  💸, or want to learn how to setup rails on your own server, then this tutorial is suitable for you.
 We will be using [Phusion Passenger](https://www.phusionpassenger.com/) as the rails app server and [Nginx](https://www.nginx.com) as the web server.
 Passenger is one of the easiest app server to install, configure and have decent performance.
-For this tutorial, we will install Passenger with Nginx on Ubuntu 14.04 .
+For this tutorial, we will install Passenger with Nginx and also PostgreSQL on Ubuntu 14.04 .
 We will be using [DigitalOcean](https://m.do.co/c/f7f1b47b1fff) for its VPS, you can sign up using [this link](https://m.do.co/c/f7f1b47b1fff) for $10 free credit!

 ## Step One - Create your server / droplet